-Note: TL;DR: Use argon2.PasswordHasher with its default parameters to securely hash your passwords.
+Note: TL;DR: Use Argon2i to securely hash your passwords.

 You do not need to read or understand anything below this box.

 Argon2 is a secure password hashing algorithm.
 It is designed to have both a configurable runtime as well as memory consumption.